‘Teen Mom 2’s Jeremy Calvert Reveals Real Reason He Took Photo With Ex-Wife Leah Messer

 Currently, Leah is happy living the single life.
 She revealed at the Teen Mom 2 after show special that she was happy to be focusing on herself and her education for once and not putting a guy ahead of her kids.

-She has enrolled in West Virginia State University where she is currently taking classes and may end up working toward a degree.
+She has enrolled at West Virginia State University where she is currently taking classes and may end up working toward a degree.

 [Featured Image by Leah Messer/Instagram]